json-schema-org/understanding-json-schema/source/structuring.rst

       }
     }

-However, a loop of ``$ref`` schemas referring to one another could cause infinite recursion in the validator, and is explicitly disallowed.
+Above, we created a schema that refers to another part of itself, effectively creating a "loop" in the validator, which is both allowed and useful.
+Note, however, that a loop of ``$ref`` schemas referring to one another could cause an infinite loop in the resolver, and is explicitly disallowed.

 .. schema_example::